-With its large amphitheatre-like building (Structure O75), WF16 is a further candidate for a seasonal or periodic gathering place in the southern Levant (Figure 2).
-The site dates to between c.
-9800-8200 BC with a focus of activity between 9400-9100 BC (Mithen et al. 2018).
-The WF16 bird bones are heavily dominated by raptors (White et al. 2021).
-Their analysis suggests the capture of buzzards during their spring/autumn had provided an occasion for seasonal gatherings: it is likely that performance, ceremony, and ritual occurred within the amphitheatre-like structure, using costume and body decoration made from bird skins, feathers, and talons (Mithen et al. 2022; Mithen 2022).
+2010, the site dates to c.
+9800-8200 BC, with a focus of activity between 9400 and 9100 BC (Mithen et al. 2018).
+The bird bones recovered from the site are dominated by raptors (White et al. 2021).
+Zooarchaeological analysis suggests that the capture of buzzards, predominantly Buteo buteo, during the spring and/or autumn provided an occasion for seasonal gatherings.
+Performance, ceremony and ritual likely took place within the amphitheatre-like structure, using costume and body decoration made from bird skins, feathers and talons (Mithen 2022; Mithen et al. 2022).